Car Buying

 Many goods are sold by manufacturers through their network of dealers or agents.
 Think about insurance as an example.
 Many insurance products are sold by an agent, who is simply a licensed producer that represents an insurer.
 Could you buy insurance directly from the insurer?
 Sure, some companies allow for that, but not all.
 Many insurance companies don’t want to have to deal with selling their own product.
 As strange as that sounds, it’s pretty common, and instead of selling directly to consumers they employ agents to do that for them.

 The same dynamic applies in retail automotive.
 Can you buy a car directly from a manufacturer?
 Yes.
 Do most manufacturers not sell directly to consumers because they don’t want to deal with all that it entails?
 YES.
 The hassle of dealing with customers, plus franchise dealer laws in all 50 states make it an easy decision for automakers to leverage their dealer partners to sell cars.
-That being said, there is certainly a wind of change.
-There are currently 13 states there have been proposed laws to allow for automakers to sell directly to consumers.
+The exception in 2025 and beyond is with direct-to-consumer automakers like Tesla, Rivian, and Lucid.

 So long as most new cars are sold through dealers, the dealers will have their discretion to price their inventory however they’d like.
 MSRP does stand for manufacturers suggested retail price after all.
 At the end of the day, the franchise dealer model is simple: